techoopsie/oopsie-docs/_docs/application/what-is-an-application.md

 ### Create a Resource
 ------

-If you followed the steps in the previous chapter *Create an Application* the you should now be in the *Application Models* view.
+If you followed the steps in the previous chapter *Create an Application* then you should now be in the *Application Models* view.
 In this view you model your application by adding resources, creating releases and other configurations for your application model.

 To create a resource for your application model head over to the [Resource Section](/docs/resources) in this guide.